Criminal Justice in Rwanda

 After being declared undesirable, foreign nationals can be sentenced to between 8 and 15 days in prison and fined.
 All foreigners who enter or remain in Rwanda illegally can be deported with no legal recourse.

 Clemency: The President of Rwanda can grant clemency.

 Extradition: There is no extradition treaty between the United States and Rwanda.

 Transfers: There is no Prisoner Transfer Agreement between the United States and Rwanda.

-After Sentence: After being sentenced, you could be taken to any of the prisons in Rwanda; each province has at least one prison, but it is most likely you will be sent to "1930" prison or Kimironko Prison located in Kigali.
+After being sentenced, you could be taken to any of the prisons in Rwanda.
+Each province has at least one prison, but it is most likely you will be sent to "1930" prison or Kimironko Prison located in Kigali.

 Rwanda's prison population, although declining, remains well in excess of its official capacity, with overcrowding a significant problem.
 The number of inmates to each cell entirely depends on the size of the cell and the number of prisoners in the particular prison.
 You may find yourself sharing a sleeping platform with several other prisoners, rather than having your own bed.
-Women and men are housed separately; the latter are supervised by female staff.
+Men and women are housed separately; the latter are supervised by female staff.